not done brewing

 We should never be done brewing.
 To change your life and make your world what you want it to be, you can never stop learning or changing who you are.
 Especially now with the internet.
 There is so much out there.
 So many lessons.
 So many ways to make a wonderful living.
 So much to learn about how, why, and who we are.

 My child.
 You are not done brewing.
 My time teaching you life lessons and how to be a functional, wonderful human are not done.
-You are like a cheap no-name party size coffee maker that takes all morning to brew, not a Starbucks Espresso machine.
+You are like a cheap no-name 3-gallon size coffee maker that takes all morning to brew, not a Starbucks Espresso machine.

 Don’t ever be done brewing.